connerj70/personal-website/src/markdown-pages/udemy-golang.md

 #### Conclusion And Next Steps

-After watching a few of these more beginner courses and practicng with Go for a few months, I would suggest checking out some courses from <a class="text-blue-500 no-underline hover:underline" href="https://education.ardanlabs.com/">Ardan Labs</a>
+After watching a few of these beginner courses and practicng with Go for a few months, I would suggest checking out some courses from <a class="text-blue-500 no-underline hover:underline" href="https://education.ardanlabs.com/">Ardan Labs</a>

 You hear Todd McLeod mention Bill Kennedy in some of his videos and for good reason.
 Bill is one of the best Go instructors around and regularly teaches courses to hundreds of professional developers.
-He dive into much more detail about Go language mechanics, garbage collection, memory allocation, and concurrency.
+He covers Go language mechanics, garbage collection, memory allocation, concurrency and much more.

 If you want to check out Ardan Labs content before purchasing the full courses you can watch their full <a class="text-blue-500 no-underline hover:underline" href="https://www.oreilly.com/library/view/ultimate-go-programming/9780135261651/">Ultimate Go Programming</a> course by signing up for a free trial on O'Reilly.
 I would highly suggest doing this, to get a taste for the content, but to get access to the most up to date content you still need to purchase the course directly from Ardan Labs.